TruebitProtocol/truebit-eth-server/README.md

 to configure a new Truebit instance.
 Information here is for power users who understand Docker, microservices, Truebit, and server operations.
 If you are just getting started with Truebit, please start with the information contained in the truebit-eth repository first.**

 # Getting Started with truebit-eth-server
 As mentioned, truebit-eth-server is a wrapper of services around the existing truebit-eth Docker image.
 As such, it must be configured and made ready to run in server mode.
 In order to do that, you should follow the existing truebit-eth "getting started" instructions, which will provide step-by-step guidance to configure Truebit, tokens, wallets, and tasks in preparation for participating in the Truebit network of task givers, solvers, and verifiers.
-Please read that documentation, which has been modified slightly to reflect the minor Docker command line changes used by truebit-eth-server.
-If you have set up and run truebit-eth already, you may skip directly to the "Running truebit-eth-server As a Server".
+If you have set up and run truebit-eth already, you may skip directly to the "Building the truebit-eth-server Docker image".

 ## Building the truebit-eth-server Docker image
 Start by pulling this repository from Github.
 From inside the truebit-eth-server directory, use Docker to build the new image: